How to Use Annatto

 Expand

-• Since pigments and flavors fade when exposed to oxygen, heat, moisture, and light, it's best to buy and store whole annatto in an airtight container in a cool, dry, dark place and grind them as needed.
+• Whole: Since natural pigments and flavors fade when exposed to air, heat, moisture, and light, it's best to buy and store whole annatto.
+In an airtight container in a cool, dry, dark place.
+When properly stored, annatto seeds will last up to 3 years.

 Annatto in cochinita pibil nachos